jmacd/caspar.water/measure/ph/atlas/README.md

 The data sheet indicates a procedure for manually changing from UART to i2c mode, by shorting the `Tx` and `Pgnd` pins during power-up, while `Rx` is disconnected.
-I could not make this work.
+The unit must be disconnected from the isolator board and requires a jumpers and possibly a breadboard.

 Another way to setup the new EZO pH probe receiver is to connect a USB to TTL serial cable, of the sort used for serial debugging.
 My